australiangreens/dataprocessor/docs/uc-members-online.md

 1. leave the aPI Action Name and API GetCount Action Name with their default values
 1. define the CiviCRM permission that is required to enable the use of this API; teh default value is perfect for this purpose.
 1. Save the Data Processor Output
-1. provide the API Enitity field value to the webdeveloper
+1. provide the API Enitity field value to the webdeveloper:
 ![Source Settings Website](docs/images/DP_API_output.png)

 Note: your webdeveloper will also need a Sitekey and API key in order to access CiviCRM data in the first place.
 Find out in CiviCRM manuals how to provide those.